Saïd Business School: MSc in Global Healthcare Leadership

-The School starts a part-time (hybrid) two-year MSc in Global Healthcare Leadership in September 2022/23 academic year.
+The School starts a part-time hybrid two-year MSc in Global Healthcare Leadership in September 2022/23 academic year.
 It was intended to start in the 2021/22 year but deferred due to the COVID-19 pandemic.
 This programme is being managed under both Said Business School and Nuffield Department of Primary Care Health Services.
 It has 8 modules each proceeded by a week of teachings in Oxford.

 Academic performance

-University of Oxford is 1st in the 2022 Times Higher Education World University Rankings.
+Saïd Business School is 1st in the 2022 Times Higher Education World University Rankings.

 2023 QS Global MBA Rankings by Career Specialization: